 The good news is the $16-$50 CPM is getting prime, in feed native placements with great targeting (assuming your influencer doesn't have fake followers) and the cost used to calculate the CPM includes much more than just the cost to place the media.

 Influencer rates vary wildly.
 Over and over we see brands overpaying influencers and not getting a fair rate because they did not do proper due diligence.
 Additionally, when an influencer works with a manager, their rate increases significantly, which increases their CPM, and often this makes them an undesirable partner.

 When calculating an influencer’s rate, we look at a variety of factors, such as the impressions or clicks we will garner, engagement, the quality of their work, have we worked with them before, and their CPE.

 Curious how we would evaluate influencers for your brand?
-Contact us to set up a free consultation.
+Contact us using the form below to set up a free consultation.